Two good reasons to start carbon accounting now

 🤝 Investors' expectations

-💰 SMEs can get public subsidies for green initiatives
+💰 SMEs can get government grants for green initiatives

 📉 You can save on operating costs

-😍 Customers will be more positive towards your business
+😍 Customers will be more positive about your business

-Today we will highlight a few of them.
-Because it's actually not just about being good for the climate - it can also create tangible value for your business!
+Today we'll highlight a few of them.
+Because it's not just about being good for the climate - it can also create tangible value for your business!

 - McKinsey